Animal Subjects – Use in Research and Teaching

 Effective: Moved to Policy Library from UPM 9.15(1)

-Contact: Office for Responsible Research
+Contact: Office of Research Ethics

 The Institutional Animal Care and Use Committee (IACUC) is mandated by the Health Research Extension Act (HREA) of 1985 and the Animal Welfare Act.